-Baltimore tops 50 homicides in first three months of 2020, activists say city 'was never like this'
+Baltimore sees more than 50 homicides so far in 2020, activists say city 'was never like this'

-Only three months into the new year and more than 50 people have been killed in the Baltimore city area.
+Only into the third month of the new year and more than 50 people have been killed in the Baltimore city area.

 The Baltimore Police Department announced Sunday that 19-year-old Graham Blake was charged with first-degree murder in the shooting death of a 26-year-old man on Friday, one of four shootings in Charm City Friday night that left two men dead and four injured.